RickSanchez7/react-app-roupas-live/README.md

-Register, Sign-In, Sign-In with Google,...
+Register, Sign-In, Sign-In with Google's Firebase,...

 React & React hooks

-Firebase
+Context API and useReducer for state management

+Fetching data from Google's Firestore

-Stripe
+Stripe for payments